 Quality control at the factory is done, with a manual look over the mat to ensure that all is in order.
 They are then packed ready for being uploaded into a container and sent to us for the Australian retail market.

 Stage 3: Distribution

 Once the mats have arrived in Tweed Heads at HQ, we open each box and again check for quality control.

 Once final QC has been completed, the mats are re-packed and sent out to clients across the country (both retail and wholesale) which includes a variety of Indigenous community groups and businesses who then sell the mats to both Indigenous and Non-Indigenous people, schools and community groups.

 Australia Post is our preferred domestic carrier.
 We offer a standard 30 day right of return on all our mats.
 No specific warranty can be given for this product as it depends on how the mat is used and under what conditions.
 Most schools and childcare centres are enjoying 2-3 years worth of life expectancy from the mats, families are getting much longer than this.
 We recommend that mats are only cleaned with soapy water and a hose, no harsh chemicals.
 Extended direct UV sunlight will deteriorate the mat so long-term sun exposure is not recommended and sharp objects are to be kept clear of the mats at all times.
 NOTE that commercial use is not recommened for our productm, they are designed for normal family lifestyles not a commercial environment

-Carly Wallace from NITV, De Greer Yindimincarlie, Wiradjuri Nation designer from Yindi Artz and myself JJ Stranan, Recycled Mats and Global Kids Oz
+Carly Wallace from NITV, De Greer Yindimincarlie, Wiradjuri Nation designer from Yindi Artz and myself JJ Stranan, Recycled Mats